growgraph/suthing/README.md

 # SUThing

-SUThing /ˈsu.θɪŋ/ or /ˈsʌ.θɪŋ/ (Some Useful Things) is a collection useful classes and decorators.
+SUThing /ˈsu.θɪŋ/ or /ˈsʌ.θɪŋ/ (Some Useful Things) is a collection of useful classes and decorators.

 A Python utility package providing tools for file handling, timing, profiling, and data comparison.